• Skip to primary navigation

 Taste is the most important factor when I write about a recipe.
 I'd rather just scratch the idea or re-test a recipe 4 times before I posted a mediocre recipe just to get it on the blog.

 Luckily, that is absolutely not the case for this recipe.
-First time turned out to be a winner, and it's delicious on a bed of lettuce or served in lettuce wraps.
+The first time turned out to be a winner, and it's delicious on a bed of lettuce or served in lettuce wraps.

-You could also serve it with tortilla chips or some whole grain tortillas (like corn tortillas or whole wheat tortillas).
+You could also serve it with tortilla chips or tortillas (like corn tortillas).

 Crock Pot Southwest Pork from Living Well Kitchen